beerlington/render_csv/README.md

 # render_csv

-Rails 3 CSV renderer for ActiveRecord collections
+Rails 3 and 4 CSV renderer for ActiveRecord collections

 ## What is it?